AdobeDocs/experience-platform.en/help/segmentation/tutorials/create-a-segment.md

 The first step in segmentation is to define a segment, represented in a construct called a **segment definition**.
 A segment definition is an object that encapsulates a query written in Profile Query Language (PQL).
 This object is also called a **PQL predicate**.
 PQL predicates define the rules for the segment based on conditions related to any record or time series data you supply to Real-time Customer Profile.
 See the [PQL guide](../pql/overview.md) for more information on writing PQL queries.

-You can create a new segment definition by making a POST request to the `/segment/definitions` endpoint in the Real-time Customer Profile API.
+You can create a new segment definition by making a POST request to the `/segment/definitions` endpoint in the Segmentation API.
 The following example outlines how to format a definition request, including what information is required in order for a segment to be defined successfully.

 For a detailed explanation on how to define a segment, please read the [segment definition developer guide](../api/segment-definitions.md#create).